 Here's how it works - about halfway through each program, companies contribute 4% in Warrants to a fifteen-year Equity Collective with other peers from the current cohort.
 Any financial returns we receive from this Equity Collective are then shared equally across each cohort:

-- 3/4 of the Pool Returns go back to your Local Cohort
+- 3/4 of the Equity Collective Returns go back to your Local Cohort

 - 1/4 goes right back to the program Alumni, split evenly.